 \section{Verification of Linux CNA on LKMM}

-The CNA lock is about to be merged in the Linux kernel as a replacement for the slow path of the qspinlock~\cite{lwn2021cna}.
-Unfortunately, the verification of the CNA lock in user space (Section~\ref{sec:cna}) can only partially support the correctness of the CNA version being introduced in Linux.
-There are two reasons to that.
+The CNA lock is about to be merged into the Linux kernel as an alternative implementation for the slowpath of \qspinlock~\cite{lwn2021cna}.
+The verification of the CNA lock in user space (Section~\ref{sec:cna}) only partially supports the correctness of the CNA version being introduced in Linux.
+There are two reasons for that.
 First, the CNA algorithm has evolved to match Linux requirements.
-In particular, it is combined with a spinlock, which in turn has its own memory barriers that can affect CNA.
+In particular, it is combined with a \qspinlock, which in turn has its own memory barriers that can affect CNA.
 Second, the memory model used in \sys is IMM, but Linux has its own memory model, LKMM.
-IMM is slightly weaker than LKMM, and some barrier combinations that are correct on LKMM would be insufficient on IMM.